 Patterns – When looking at how the HELPS and LIMITS fell together they could be grouped into five categories – emotional, physical, knowledge, support and logistical (Appendix 6).
-Where challenges occurred I thought about what could be done within the design to mitigate them.
+For this appendix the following key applies:

 Where challenges occurred I though about what could be done within the design to mitigate them.
 It was clear that most of the challenges were logistical ones and that overwhelmingly the patterns that emerged were positive ones.
 The challenges did not dominate in any one area, so if mitigation was put in place they should not become too much of a hindrance to the design as a whole.

 I decided for this project it was useful to go through a similar process to think clearly about the way that the creative content of the exhibition would sit in relation to the patterns that had emerged.
 And also in terms of links between different aspects of the exhibtion content (Appendix 7).
 For this appendix the following key applies: